 The estimation of counterparty credit risk varies across the different portfolios and is multidimensional in nature to capture the stress of exposures, the stress of credit quality and timing.
-In general, CVA is calculated either directly in the trading systems or through a profile based reserve approach.
+In general, CVA is calculated directly in the trading systems using full revaluation.
 Stressing of exposures predominantly occurs through the application of market shocks to risk drivers associated with underlying trades.
-The method for stressing the credit component of CVA is based on market implied PD and depends upon whether the counterparty has observable market instruments which price credit, either liquid credit default swap (CDS) markets or observable bond prices.
-Counterparty names which have observable market instruments are referred to as the liquid portfolio and the liquid portfolio is stressed by widening spreads based on ratings-based shocks in each scenario.
+The method for stressing the credit component of CVA directly stresses the credit spreads used to price CVA.
+Credit spreads are market implied PD's which are stratified as either observable market instruments, liquid credit default swap (CDS) or observable bond prices for example, or as illiquid names.
+Counterparty names which have observable market instruments are referred to as the liquid portfolio which is stressed by widening spreads based on ratings-based shocks in each scenario.
 Counterparties which do not have observable market instruments are referred to as the illiquid portfolio, and stressing of the credit quality for the illiquid portfolio involves stressing the curves by the defined shifts in the Scenario based on the mapping of internal grades to the external ratings.

-For calculating the losses attributed to the largest counterparty default scenario component, the net stressed losses are calculated by re-pricing collateral and exposures after applying the market shock, then multiplying the resulting stressed net current exposure by a stressed LGD commensurate with the Scenario, and subtracting corresponding CVA for the counterparty from the resulting net stressed losses.
-Additional losses are captured through the market risk trading stress loss estimate by applying the default and severity assumptions for that counterparty in the issuer default loss calculation.
+For calculating the losses attributed to the Largest Counterparty Default (LCD) scenario component, the net stressed losses are calculated by re-pricing collateral and exposures after applying the market shock, then multiplying the resulting stressed net current exposure by a stressed LGD commensurate with the Scenario, and subtracting corresponding CVA for the counterparty from the resulting net stressed losses.
+Contagion impact of selecting the LCD is also carried into other related losses associated with our Default Fund Contribution for centrally cleared counterparties.
+Additional losses are also captured through the market risk trading stress loss estimate by applying the default and severity assumptions for that counterparty in the issuer default loss calculation.